ssadler/hoek/specs/poker.md

 ### Transaction: StartGame

 The **StartGame** transaction is made on the PANGEA chain, and contains the ID of the **Stake** transaction as a data output.
 The dealer is expected to hold the PANGEA units neccesary to make this transaction.
 The dealer also provides outputs that are sufficient for the players to post gamestates in the event of a dispute.
+An exec output is provided that will trigger an on-chain evaluation a subsequent payout; it includes a delay of a number of blocks before it can be triggered.

 Note: Currently, this transaction may or may not be used; in the case that it is not used, it would be good to provide the dealer with a way to recollect the outputs, even though they maybe just amount to dust.